 The Environmental Exposures Group also undertakes methodological research based around geographical information systems (GIS) to develop state-of-the-art techniques for modelling the interactions between environment, population and health.
-This work is often supported by bespoke environmental monitoring to calibrate and evaluate models.
+We offer training at both introductory and advanced level.